dfguan/deSPI/README.md

 ### Introduction

-deSPI is a novel read classification tool which classifies reads by recognizing and analyzing the matches between reads and reference with de Bruijin graph-based lightweight reference indexing.
+deSPI is a novel metagenomics reads classification tool which classifies reads by recognizing and analyzing short exact matches between reads and references with de Bruijin graph-based lightweight reference indexing.

 deSPI is mainly designed by Dr. Bo Liu and developed by Mr. Dengfeng Guan with the supervision of Prof. Yadong Wang in Center for Bioinformatics, Harbin Institute of Technology, China.